Alone in the Dark 3

 Alone in the Dark 3 is a 1995 survival horror video game developed and published by Infogrames Multimedia.
 It is the third installment of the Alone in the Dark video game series.
 The video game was released for MS-DOS in 1995.
 It was ported to the PC-98 later that year.
-Versions for Windows and Mac OS were also released in 1996 under the name of Alone in the Dark: Ghosts in Town.
+Versions for Windows and Mac OS were also released in 1996.

 Plot

-It's 1925 and after Edward Carnby's success in his previous two investigations, a journalist has nicknamed him the 'Supernatural Private Eye'.
+It is July 1925 and after Edward Carnby's success in his previous two investigations, a journalist has nicknamed him the 'Supernatural Private Eye'.
 This time, he is called to investigate the disappearance of a film crew at a two-bit ghost town known by the name of Slaughter Gulch located in the Mojave Desert in California.
 Among the disappeared crew is Emily Hartwood, Jeremy Hartwood's niece from the original.
 Edward soon discovers that a curse has gripped the town, and an evil cowboy from the Badlands named Jed Stone is the villain who is responsible for the crew's disappearance.
 Lurking around town are many trigger-happy sharpshooters, deranged prospectors, and bloodthirsty lost souls whom Edward must ward off with both his strength and his wit.